 Men and women should make sure hair is out of their face.

 Research the program.
 Chances are you will be asked what you are looking for in a program and why you're interested in this program.
 There will also be time for you to ask your own questions about the department in regards to what you want out of your four years in an acting program.
 Researching our department before your audition ensures that you get information from the faculty that is not on the website or in any paperwork you may possess about our program and instead get more specific, in-depth information about Ball State’s Department of Theatre and Dance.

 Creating a list of questions you ask every university for which you are auditioning may allow you to compare programs more specifically.

-Applicants auditioning in Chicago, New York, and Los Angeles should prepare for the monologue and interview portions of the audition.
-There will not be a physical and vocal warm-up for off-site auditions.
+Applicants auditioning in Chicago, New York, and Los Angeles should note that there will not be a physical and vocal warm-up for off-site auditions.

-We audition hundreds of applicants each year from almost ten different locales for the Acting program.
-Out of these auditions, approximately 12-14 students will be offered a place in the incoming BFA Acting class.
+We audition hundreds of applicants each year from throughout the country for the BFA Acting program.
+Out of these auditions, approximately 14-16 students will be offered a place in the incoming BFA Acting class.

 800-382-8540 and 765-289-1241